Some doctors refer to this as an abdominal delivery.

-While some women will choose to have an elective cesarean delivery, also known as cesarean delivery on maternal request (CDMR), most cesarean births occur when vaginal birth would present a risk of seriously harming the mother or child.
-Only an estimated 2.5 percent of cesarean deliveries occur at the mother's request and not to address a medical problem.
+Some women will choose to have an elective C-section, or C-section on maternal request (CDMR).
+However, most C-sections occur when vaginal birth would present a risk of seriously harming the mother or child.

-A cesarean birth may be medically necessary for the following reasons:
+A C-section may be medically necessary for the following reasons:

 - Labor is not progressing.